 There are many variables that can affect the number of sessions, such as the severity of the problem and therapeutic goals.

 A psychotherapy session can cost from 150 lei to 400 lei, depending on the rate charged by each specialist.

 Some psychologists collaborate with the health insurance company, but the amount covered by the price of a session is very small (up to 50 lei).

-Go to the rates page to see all the prices for psychological services.
+Go to the prices page to see all the prices for psychological services.